 Homemade bread is one of them.
 For YEARS I didn’t make bread because the idea of yeast was too daunting.

 Homemade pie crust was another.
 I tried it once – using a rolling pin like Martha Steward or Rachel Ray and flipping it over and then graciously placing it on the pie pan…

 I did what they did and it wasn’t gracious at all.
 In fact, it was a disaster!!
 And it nearly scarred me for life.

 Thankfully, some wounds heal, and I found the perfect pie crust recipe minus the rolling pin techniques (kudos to you, Martha and Rachel, but we’re keeping it simple here).

 I found a recipe that was a “pat in the pan” pie crust recipe – one that tastes just like grandma’s perfect pie crust without all the required rolling pin skills.

 That’s one of the big reasons why I love this homemade pie crust, but I also love it because it is:

 - Super fast.
-It comes together in MINUTES.
+Forget 30 minutes or less.
+This crust comes together in MINUTES.

 - Versatile.
 It can be used for baked fillings (like apple pie) or no-bake fillings (like chocolate pudding pie).